loculus-project/loculus/docs/src/content/docs/for-administrators/setup-with-kubernetes.md

 ## Organism Configuration

 Loculus supports multiple organisms, each with its own configuration.
 The organisms section in the values.yaml file allows you to define the specific settings for each organism.
+See [here](../../reference/helm-chart-config/) for a list of the available config fields.

 Here's an example of how the organism configuration might look: